Category Archives: Multicultural

 and I am caught in its breath.

-All four poems were written by by Youtao Cao, age 9, Japan.
+All five poems were written by by Youtao Cao, age 9, Japan.
 He adds: “I am a multilingual writer currently living in Tokyo, Japan.
 At home, I speak Chinese.
 I study in English at an international school and am also learning French and Japanese.

 “I have a deep love for reading and writing in English.
 So far, I have read over 500 English books—more than 100,000 pages in total—and I especially enjoy stories and poems that explore memory, identity, nature, and emotion.”